 The concern here is whether the paper is fade immune.
-A heat transfer paper is resilient if the patterns transferred to fabrics such as t-shirts retain their adhesion even after many washes.
+A heat transfer paper is resilient if the patterns transferred to t-shirts retain their adhesion even after many washes.

 Therefore, a perfect paper should be able to hold up to multiple washes without showing any indication of peeling, cracking, or fading.